yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 serving layer can be achieved by standardizing the schema design.
 For example, as for the RESTful APIs, the [swagger specs](https://swagger.io/) of the API endpoints should stick to the entities, objects, etc. of the domains.
-In terms of impelementations, it is worth considering the bidirectional conversion of swagger standard from/to the data schemas used in the data pipeline.
+In terms of implementations, it is worth considering the bidirectional conversion of swagger standard from/to the data schemas used in the data pipeline.
 For example, it's common to see various data representations, data types, and data schemas in different components of a data science or machine learning pipeline.